 Class Skills and Skill Ranks Per Level

-A PFRPG character’s list of class skills will necessarily be shorter when converted to Starfinder.
+A PFRPG character’s list of class skills will necessarily be shorter when converted to SFRPG.
 Use the guidelines for skill conversions to determine a converted class’s appropriate class skills.

 Find the converted class’s number of skill ranks per level on the chart below to determine the new number of skill ranks that class should receive at each level.
 Of course, you can decide to give the converted class fewer skill ranks if you wish, but you shouldn’t give that class more.

 |PFRPG Skill Ranks per Level||SFRPG Skill Ranks per Level|

 |4 + Int modifier||4 + Int modifier|